oop7/YTSage/README.md

 <details>
 <summary>Click to view common issues and solutions</summary>

-- **Format table not displaying:** Update yt-dlp to the latest version.
+- **Format table not displaying:** Update yt-dlp to the latest version, and switch to yt-dlp nightly.
 - **Download fails:** Check your internet connection and ensure the video is available.
 - **Specific download errors:**
   - **Private videos:** Use cookie authentication to access private content.